SZGYuval/Bigid-Mission/README.md

 because there wasn't enough space left in /tmp directory so I had to resize it.

 2- When deploying the helm chart to my K8S cluster.
 The pods were evicted from the node.
-I checked the logs using the discribe command and saw alert on disk pressure on the node.
+I checked the logs using the describe command and saw alert on disk pressure on the node.
 In order to solve it I resized the EBS volume.

 3- When I configured the pipeline to send emails, at first I just configured